dingo/api/readme.md

 Please refer to our extensive [Wiki documentation](https://github.com/dingo/api/wiki) for more information.

+## API Boilerplate

+If you are looking to start a new project from scratch, consider using the [Laravel 5 API Boilerplate](https://github.com/specialtactics/laravel5-api-boilerplate), which builds on top of the dingo-api package, and adds a lot of great features.

 ## Support

 For answers you may not find in the Wiki, avoid posting issues.
 Feel free to ask for support on the dedicated [Slack](https://larachat.slack.com/messages/api/) room.
-Make sure to mention **@jasonlewis** so he is notified.
+Make sure to mention **specialtactics** / **@jasonlewis** so he is notified.

 ## License